-a) Dashboard of Field Issues Possibly Requiring Intervention - Dashboard visibility to the real-time performance of the smart meter system to provide field staff with visibility to troubleshooting priorities such as non-communicating meters, non-communicating tower gateways/collectors, etc.

-b) AMI SLA Audit - Audit and reporting / real-time notification capabilities to monitor AMI performance and therefore ensure that data collection and submission service-level agreements (SLAs) with the centralized MDM/R are consistently met.

-c) Read Re-submission - The ODS will provide a data repository to facilitate backfilling reads after a meter installation, front-filling reads after a meter removal, and replacing reads labeled as NVE (Needs Verification or Edit) by the IESO MDM/R system.
-The ODS will provide a mechanism for meter data editing and VEE (Validation, Estimation and Editing) processes (in keeping with the MDM/R specifications), such data can then be re-submitted to the MDM/R. Features such as "register read validation failure resolution" will be invaluable.

-d) IESO MDM/R Report Integration / Issue Resolution Automation - The MDM/R produces a large volume of reports on a daily or regular basis each potentially containing large amounts of information.
-Kinetiq will load the MDM/R reports, and filter the information they provide in order to provide manageable, meaningful action items that can be prioritized, investigated and resolved.

-e) Meter Event Monitoring - Dashboard visibility to report meter events and indicators such as outages, restorations, tampers, voltage changes, etc., many of which will afford the opportunity to improve the safety and reliability of the distribution system.

-f) Revenue Protection - LDCs will be able to identify and respond to meter tampers which historically would have resulted in unidentified theft of power g) Outage Reporting - Real-time outage information to facilitate faster response time, and therefore improved system reliability
+- a) Dashboard of Field Issues Possibly Requiring Intervention Dashboard visibility to the real-time performance of the smart meter system to assist staff in troubleshooting such issues as non-communicating meters, non-communicating tower gateways/collectors, etc. - b) AMI SLA Audit Audit and reporting / real-time notification capabilities to monitor AMI performance and therefore ensure that data collection and submission service-level agreements (SLAs) with the centralized MDM/R are consistently met. - c) Read Re-submission The ODS provides a data repository to facilitate backfilling reads after a meter installation, front-filling reads after a meter removal, and replacing reads labeled as NVE (Needs Verification or Edit) by the IESO MDM/R system.
+The ODS provides a mechanism for meter data editing and VEE (Validation, Estimation and Editing) processes (in keeping with the MDM/R specifications), such data can then be re-submitted to the MDM/R. Features such as "register read validation failure resolution" is invaluable. - d) IESO MDM/R Report Integration / Issue Resolution Automation The MDM/R produces a large volume of reports on a daily basis each potentially containing large amounts of information.
+Kinetiq downloads the MDM/R reports, and filter the information they provide in order to provide manageable, meaningful action items that can be prioritized, investigated and resolved. - e) Meter Event Monitoring Dashboard visibility to report meter events and indicators such as outages, restorations, tampers, voltage changes, etc., many of which will afford the opportunity to improve the safety and reliability of the distribution system. - f) Revenue Protection LDCs will be able to identify and respond to meter tampers which historically would have resulted in unidentified theft of power - g) Outage Reporting Real-time outage information to facilitate faster response time, and therefore improved system reliability